inkandswitch/patchwork/README.md

 This output should say something like: `pushing to folder: automerge:<docid>`

-Now, to install your module in Patchwork, go to "My Tools" and register a new module at this URL:
+Now, to install your module in Patchwork: in the UI you can go to "My Tools" and register a new module at the given automerge url.
+Or, on the CLI you can run `jacquard install --moduleUrl <your-automerge-url>`.

-`automerge/<docid>/dist/index.js`

 Now in Patchwork when you click "create new" you should see a new option letting you create a doc of your new datatype.
 Click that and you should see your new tool running!